rajathithan/dataflow/README.md

 > Calculate stipulated totals per car

 > Rumor has it that one of the tollbooth attendants is pocketing nuts!
 Find out which one.
-  It would surely bring shame upon their family ☹️  [ toll booth 3 was packeting nuts - refer tollbooth_check_file.csv and output-2-00000-of-00001.txt ]
+  It would surely bring shame upon their family ☹️  [ toll booth 3 was packeting nuts - refer toll-06-01-Identify-toll-culprit.py ]

 > Send out monthly reports to happy Squirrelian families on their toll activity

 Buckle up for the ride and you will learn everything you need to know for unleashing the parallel processing of Apache Beam!

-Toll Fee:
+## Toll Fee:
 =========
 $1.0 for 'cornsilk'
 $2.5 for 'slate_gray'
 $5.0 for 'navajo_white'

-Inflated - Toll Fee:
+## Inflated - Toll Fee:
 ===================
 $2.0 for 'cornsilk'
 $3.5 for 'slate_gray'